How much does tile cleaning cost?Get a free quote now

 Be clear with your job requirements, so you can find the right person to help with your tile and grout cleaning.
 Once you have an offer, all you have to do is wait for them to come to your home and start cleaning!

 A fair price can only be quoted once a professional has assessed how much restoration is required.
 If only a few tiles have come loose, a tile cleaner should charge a few dollars on top of the contracted rate.
-However, if extensive restoration is required, you can expect to pay for the sealant quantity applied and a number of hours it takes to finish the task.
+However, if extensive restoration is required, you can expect to pay for the sealant quantity applied and the number of hours it takes to finish the task.

 Related price guides